olliepro/promptify/README.md

 ### Default Behavior
 - Run `promptify` to interactively select files and generate markdown for your clipboard
 - Supports `.promptignore` files (works like `.gitignore`)
+- Offers to add a basic `.promptignore` if none is found at project root.
+(First time only)
 - Includes a file tree to depth 4, excluding ignored files
 - Selected files (highlighted green) are md-formatted
 - Shows LOC and GPT-4o token counts as you use the UI